HarshalMPatil20/Object-Oriented-Programming/1. Basics of Object-Oriented Programming/Readme.md

 - Java provide a default constructor `if no constructors are explicitly defined` in the class.
 The default constructor `initializes attributes to default values`

-- __Default constructors cannot co-exist with other constructors__
 - In Java, the default values are _0_ for numeric types, __false__ for boolean, and __null__ for object references.

 - `Default constructor can be explicitly declared`, according to desired default values and this also called as `Non-parameterized constructor`

 &nbsp;

-> [!NOTE]
+> [!CAUTION]
-> Default Constructors are overshadowed by any Constructor and cannot be called by default, rather we have to use other constructors.
+> Default constructors cannot co-exist with other constructors, if any other constructor is declared then default constructor is not accessible.
 &nbsp;

 ### __Default Constructor__ : Implicit Constructor (`Automatically created` & called)